 Addis Ababa, the capital city of Ethiopia is referred as “The Dubai of Africa”.
-Addis Ababa when locally translated means a ‘new flower’ and the capital city of Ethiopia is in many ways blooming like a flower with eye catching architectural buildings, the skyscrapers going up each with unique architectural designs.
-Addis Ababa international airport (ADD), the only international airport in the country serves as a gateway to Ethiopia.
+Addis Ababa when locally translated means a ‘new flower’ and the capital city of Ethiopia is in many ways blooming like a flower with eye-catching architectural buildings, the skyscrapers going up each with unique architectural designs.
+(ADD) Addis Ababa international airport, the only international airport in the country serves as a gateway to the country.

 A day in the capital city would give you enough time to absorb what this mystical city has to offer.

 Ethiopia Offers A Visa On Arrival to many nationals, though it is strongly recommended checking with the nearest Ethiopian consulate.

 0900 AM: Time is just right to avoid the morning rush hour, start your day with a visit to the famous Medhane Alem Cathedral an Orthodox Cathedral.
 Medhane Alem Cathedral is the second largest cathedral in the whole of Africa and the largest in Ethiopia.
 Medhane Alem Cathedral, when translated into English, means “Saviour of the World”.

 0945 AM: Hop on a minibus to Meyazia 27 Square locally known as “Arat Kilo”.
 Mini-Busses run frequently and a one-way ride would cost around 3 ETB.
 Treat yourself to a warm cup of “Bunna” traditional Ethiopian coffee, bunna stalls could be found in almost every corner of the city.
 Walk towards the eponymous Meyazia 27 monument that is perched in the middle of the square, the monument commemorates Ethiopia’s liberation from Italy.